message/iata/BA.md

 - nationals of Croatia, Montenegro and Serbia arriving directly from the country of nationality;
 - children younger than 18 years and spouses of nationals of Croatia, Montenegro and Serbia if they arrive directly from the country of nationality;
 - passengers returning via Bosnia and Herzegovina to their country of residence;
-- passengers with a diplomatic, official or service passport traveling on duty;
+- passengers with a diplomatic or official passport traveling on duty;
 - NATO military;
 - residents of Bosnia and Herzegovina returning to Bosnia and Herzegovina within 48 hours.
 They must have been in Croatia, Montenegro or Serbia;
 - passengers younger than 7 years if accompanied by their parents or legal guardians who have a: